 Many people accused of DUI have no idea that their license could be suspended before they even go to court.
 Such a suspension comes in the form of Administrative Driver’s License Suspensions.
 An accused’s compliance, or lack thereof, will determine whether an officer issues a form-1205 and subsequently, whether the accused’s license is at stake through administrative suspension.

 So how do you know if you’ve got to deal with an Administrative License Suspension (ALS) Hearing?
 The most important factor is whether you complied with state administered testing of your blood, breath, or urine.
 The arresting officer, if they do their job correctly, is required to read Georgia Implied Consent Notice to a suspect if they intend to request the suspect’s compliance for these tests.
 A suspect responding “no”, or responding with refusal of any kind, is subject to this hearing.
 A Form 1205 notice will be issued to the suspect and their license will be taken.
 However, compliance and cooperation does not automatically mean that an accused DUI driver will not have to deal with Administrative Suspension.

-If you agree to take the test and your blood alcohol level amounts to a “per se” violation, the officer is still required by law to submit a sworn report to initiate an administrative license suspension against you.
 The current “per se” violation amounts are 0.08 grams BAC (Blood Alcohol Content) if you are age 21 or over, 0.02 grams BAC if you are under 21, and 0.04 grams BAC if you were operating a commercial vehicle.

 I REFUSED THE TEST, OR I’M CONSIDERED A “PER SE” VIOLATION: WHAT NOW?